 One of the most common ways to lower your student loan payments, if you have a federal student loan, is by using an income-driven repayment plan.

 These are federal student loan repayment programs.
 The programs adjust your payment based on your income and the size of your family.
 They also cap the length of time you must make payments.

 The details vary for each plan but, in general, your monthly minimum payment will be a percentage of your income (and also based on your family size).
 If your income is low enough, your monthly payment could even be $0.

 Many of these plans use discretionary income as the basis for adjustment instead of your total income.
 Discretionary income is the money you have left over after subtracting a multiple of the poverty line, such as 150% of the poverty line.

 If your payment is less than the interest owed each month, the total amount owed can go up even while making payments, as the interest keeps building.
 Remaining loan balances are forgiven after you make a certain number of payments.
 After 20 or 25 years of making payments (depending on the plan and when you borrowed), your loans are forgiven.
-Keep in mind that unlike Public Service Loan Forgiveness, that forgiven balance is taxed as income.
-So while loan forgiveness sounds great, there can be a hefty tax bill with that.

 The four types of federal income-driven repayment plans for student loans are: